 The educational 4-H swine program and related activities (such as workshops and tours) provide youth with a fun and hands-on learning experience which develops both swine subject skills (such as nutrition, housing, and healthcare) and life skills (such as responsibility, decision-making, nurturing, and communications) under the direction of caring adults.

-4-H members (Grades 3 – 12) must identify all Beef and Dairy Cattle, Goats, Horses, Llamas, Sheep, Rabbit and Swine in the 4HOnline system by the species deadline or earlier county deadline if applicable* to be eligible for exhibition.
-Login to your family profile at https://in.4honline.com for Animal Identification Instructions.
+4-H members (Grades 3 – 12) must identify all Beef and Dairy Cattle, Goats, Horses, Llamas, Sheep, Rabbits, and Swine in the 4HOnline system by May 15th to be eligible for exhibition.
+Login to your family profile at https://v2.4honline.com for Animal Identification Instructions.

-- All 4-H Swine must be entered into 4HOnline no later than May 15th at in.4honline.com
+- All 4-H Swine must be entered into 4HOnline no later than May 15th at v2.4honline.com

 - All swine exhibiting at the Pulaski County Fair must be declared by June 1st at pulaskicountyin.fairentry.com